awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

    $ eb config put 02-cloudwatch-enabled
    ```

-   When using the eb config `get` and `put` commands with saved configurations, do not include the file name extension\.
+   When using the eb config `get` and `put` commands with saved configurations, don't include the file extension\.

 1. Apply the saved configuration to your running environment\.